A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Conception of a Quarrel?

 We also assume that any conception of quarrelling must be compatible with interpreting the reduction or elimination of cooperative success as {\em internally motivated}, in the sense that the reason for reduction refers to a quarrelling player's own agency.
 By contrast, consider a scenario in which the cooperative success of two unwavering friends is reduced because a third party interferes with the effectiveness of their cooperation: this scenario could also be formalized by CSR, but it does not correspond to the intuitive notion of a quarrel between the two players.
 It corresponds, rather, to the concept of what we might call an {\em external attack}.

-For the second property, namely symmetry, consider the case in which, as a result of their quarrel, two players $i$ and $j$ no longer effectively cooperate to {\em pass} proposed legislation, but remain willing and able to cooperate effectively to {\em block} legislation.
-That is, consider the case in which the two players quarrel only on the {\sc yes} side.
+For the second property, symmetry, consider the case in which, as a result of their quarrel, two members of the legislature no longer effectively cooperate to {\em pass} proposed legislation, but remain willing and able to cooperate effectively to {\em block} legislation, thus quarrelling only on the {\sc yes} side.
 This would be an asymmetric {\sc yes}-quarrel.
-For intuition, imagine that the reason the players quarrel is they each suspect the other's enmity, and so end up suspecting the advisability of the outcome for which they vote when their enemy also votes in favour.
-An asymmetric {\sc yes}-quarrel might then arise because each player suspects the advisability only of {\sc yes}-outcomes when the other also votes in favour.
-(Other interpretations of an asymmetric quarrel are also available: imagine the players suspect each other, but are extremely risk-averse when it comes to change and hence will accept anyone's cooperation on the {\sc no}-side when they vote for the status quo, but not so on the {\sc yes}-side, and are therefore quick to give in to their suspicions over any changes to the status quo.)
-Thus we informally define a {\em symmetric} quarrel as one equally carried out on both the {\sc yes} and {\sc no} sides.
+For intuition, imagine that the reason they quarrel is that each suspects the other's enmity, and so doubts the advisability of the outcome for which they vote when their enemy also votes in favour.
+An asymmetric {\sc yes}-quarrel might then arise because each player doubts the advisability only of {\sc yes}-outcomes when the other also votes in favour. \footnote{Other interpretations of an asymmetric quarrel are also available.
+Imagine the players suspect each other, but are extremely risk-averse when it comes to change and hence will accept anyone's cooperation on the {\sc no}-side when they vote for the status quo, but not so on the {\sc yes}-side, and are therefore quick to give in to their suspicions over any changes to the status quo.} Thus we informally define a {\em symmetric} quarrel as one equally carried out on both the {\sc yes} and {\sc no} sides.